asutosha/AspNetWebForms/README.md

 # AspNetWebForms
-Just a simple project using WebForms and Bootstrap CSS

 This project was made as an example of the WebForms technology and I have used the Bootstrap Framework to improve the layout and show how it works.